 While walking around Quito my husband and I were often stared at by random people, and approached by vendors.
 They probably thought we were WASP’s, but their reactions were quite funny when we would directly speak to them in fluent Spanish.
 Did it look a little poor . . . yes.
 Did I feel like I was going to get robbed?
 Yes.
 In fact my husband had his pocket picked in a flea market that was a few blocks away from our hotel.
 But honestly, that can happen anywhere.
 Did I feel that the women were being rude when staring at me & my husband . . .YES!
 Did I think the women where being at times inappropriate with my hubby . . . yes!
 To the point where my husband was saying WTF?
 But that could also happen anywhere.

-Ecuador is a beautiful country, but I think the only beautiful Ecuadorian man I’ve ever seen is . . . my husband.3 months, 3 weeks ago
+Ecuador is a beautiful country, but I think the only beautiful Ecuadorian man I’ve ever seen is . . . my husband.5 months ago

 Well, the majority of foreigners think we are all indigenous… and yes! we have plenty of indigenous people in our country, but thats not all there is.
 Unfortunately, we get this stereotype due to the high amount of immigrants in Europe and USA who are mostly indigenous looking. why? because sadly most of these people come from a low social class in which the unfortunate lack of opportunities push them to leave our beautiful country.
 I always get the You don’t look Ecuadorian!? when I travel… Blonde, white and hazel eyes… I don’t really fit the stereotype, but I don’t have an European or American passport… why? all my family are from Ecuador… after my great grand parents Im not too sure, but the truth is, we are all mestizos and there are white people born here… The majority of people in my high school weren’t indigenous and there were no afro ecuadorians at all.
 What happens is foreigners get taken only to truistic places… were we don’t hang out… second, I don’t know about the people you’ve met, but we don’t really walk… we drive… if you go to nice places you won’t get a funny look… why? they are used to see others like you…